ajvillegas/parent-archive-template/README.md

 # Description

-This plugin allows you to displays an archive of child pages on the parent page when when selecting the 'Parent Archive' page template. **Requires the Genesis Framework**.
+This plugin allows you to display an archive of child pages on the parent page when selecting the 'Parent Archive' page template. **Requires the Genesis Framework**.

 You can control how your archive displays on your website by changing the settings on the 'Parent Archive Settings' meta box.